JSeawell/Assembly/README.md

 > CS-271 (Computer Architecture & Assembly Language)

 A series of programs written in Assembly Language (MASM)
-- All programs were ran and tested in Visual Studio IDE
+> - All programs ran and tested in Visual Studio IDE

 > # Program 1 - Integer Arithmetic
 > Asks user to enter 2 integers.
 Calculates and diplays the sum, difference, product, and quotient/remainder of those numbers.